-In Fig.~\ref{Nflr} we show graphs showing modification of theoretically estimated neutrino floor on the $\sigma^0_n-m_{DM}$ plane.
-Solid lines exhibit the boundary of DM-nucleon scattering cross-section above which we can be certain (90\% C.L.) that ratio of DM-scattering events to that of neutrino-scattering events is greater than 2.3:1.
-Blue contours signify neutrino floor estimated from Standard Model interactions whereas red contour show neutrino floor for $U(1)_{\mu-\tau}$ model.
-It can be noticed that modification in neutrino floor is most significant for DM mass below 7 Gev and diminishes to a barely noticeable change for higher masses.
-This can be understood as below 7 Gev DM mass $\sigma_n^0$ is sensitive to threshold recoil energies below 1 kev and less.
-Below 1 keV threshold energy CE$\nu$NS rate for U(1)$_{\mu-\tau}$ show modification of the same order as seen in neutrino floor below 7 GeV DM mass and for threshold energy greater than 1 keV CE$\nu$NS rate modification in U(1)$_{\mu-\tau}$ rapidly diminishes (For detail see Ref.~\cite{Sadhukhan:2020etu}).
-Top left panel~\ref{NfloorGea} shows modification in neutrino floor for the benchmark point $m_{Z'}= 16$ MeV, $g_{\mu-\tau}=6 \times 10^{-4}$ and top right panel~\ref{NfloorXea} shows modification in neutrino floor for the benchmark point $m_{Z'}= 25$ MeV, $g_{\mu-\tau}=6.7 \times 10^{-4}$.
-These benchmark points are also within viable parameter space to explain BNL-FNAL $(g-2)_{\mu}$ anomaly for U(1)$_{\mu-\tau}$ model.
-Modification of around 2 times and 1.6 is seen below DM mass 7 GeV for Germanium and Xenon based detectors respectively.
-The bottom panels Fig.~\ref{NfloorGec} (left) and and Fig.~\ref{NfloorXec} (right) show neutrino floor contours for the benchmark points $m_{Z'}= 25$ MeV and $g_{\mu-\tau} = 9.3 \times 10^{-4}$ for Germanium and Xenon based experiments respectively.
+In Fig.~\ref{Nflr} we show graphs showing a modification of the theoretically estimated neutrino floor on the $\sigma^0_n-m_{DM}$ plane.
+Solid lines exhibit the boundary of the DM-nucleon scattering cross-section above which we can be certain (90\% C.L.) that the ratio of DM-scattering events is more than 2.3 times of the neutrino-scattering events.
+Blue contours signify neutrino floor estimated from Standard Model interactions whereas red contours show neutrino floor for $U(1)_{L_\mu - L_\tau}$ model.
+It can be noticed that modification in neutrino floor is most significant for DM mass below 7 GeV and diminishes to a barely noticeable change for higher masses.
+This can be understood as below 7 GeV DM mass $\sigma_n^0$ is sensitive to threshold recoil energies of 1 keV and less.
+Below 1 keV threshold energy CE$\nu$NS rate for the $U(1)_{L_\mu - L_\tau}$ model show enhancement of the same order as seen in neutrino floor below 7 GeV DM mass, and for threshold energy greater than 1 keV CE$\nu$NS rate modification in $U(1)_{L_\mu - L_\tau}$ rapidly diminishes (For details see Ref.~\cite{Sadhukhan:2020etu}).
+The top panels Fig.~\ref{NfloorGec} (left) and Fig.~\ref{NfloorXec} (right) show neutrino floor contours for the benchmark point $M_{z'}= 25$ MeV and $g_{\mu-\tau} = 9.3 \times 10^{-4}$ for Germanium and Xenon based experiments respectively.
 This point corresponds to the maximum enhancement seen in the allowed parameter space.
-Modification by a factor around 2.2 and 1.6 times are observed respectively in neutrino floor below the DM mass around 7 GeV.
+Modification by a factor of around 2.2 and 1.6 times are observed respectively in the neutrino floor below the DM mass around 7 GeV.
+Bottom left panel~\ref{NfloorGea} shows modification in neutrino floor for the benchmark point $M_{z'}= 16$ MeV, $g_{\mu-\tau}=6 \times 10^{-4}$ and bottom right panel~\ref{NfloorXea} shows modification in neutrino floor for the benchmark point $M_{z'}= 25$ MeV, $g_{\mu-\tau}=6.7 \times 10^{-4}$.
+These benchmark points are also within viable parameter space to explain the BNL-FNAL $(g-2)_{\mu}$ anomaly for $U(1)_{L_\mu - L_\tau}$ model.
+Modification of around 2 and 1.6 times is seen below DM mass 7 GeV for Germanium and Xenon-based detectors respectively.